Golda Meir: Early life

-Meir was born Golda Mabovitch on 3 May 1898 into a Jewish family in downtown Kiev in present-day Ukraine, then part of the Russian Empire.
-Her parents were Blume Neiditch (died 1951) and Moshe Yitzhak Mabovitch (died 1944), a carpenter.
+Meir was born Golda Mabovitch on 3 May 1898 into a Ukrainian-Jewish family in downtown Kiev in the Russian Empire.
+Her parents were Blume Neiditch (1868–1951) and Moshe Yitzhak Mabovitch (1864–1944), a carpenter.
 Meir wrote in her autobiography that her earliest memories were of Moshe boarding up the front door in response to rumours of an imminent pogrom.
 She was named after Blume's paternal grandmother, Golde.
-She had two sisters, Sheyna (born 1889) and Tzipke (later known as Clara; born 1902), as well as five other siblings who died in infancy.
+Meir had two sisters, Sheyna (1889–1972) and Tzipora "Tzipke" (later known as Clara; born 1902–1981), as well as five other siblings who died in infancy.

-Moshe left Russia to find work in New York City, United States, in 1903.
-In his absence, the rest of the family moved to Pinsk, a city in present-day Belarus, to join Blume's family.
+Moshe left Russia to find work in New York City in 1903.
+In his absence, the rest of the family moved to Pinsk to join Blume's family.
 In 1905, Moshe moved to Milwaukee, Wisconsin, in search of higher-paying work and found employment in the workshops of the local railroad yard.
 The following year, he had saved up enough money to bring his family to the United States.
 Meir, along with Blume, Sheyna, and Tzipke, landed in Quebec and traveled to Milwaukee by train.